uriahgnu/KSA_AircraftHUD/README.md

 ### Credits
 🚀Massive thanks to RocketWerkz, Dean Hall and all of the devs for making KSA possible!

+Special thanks to [AMPW](https://github.com/AMPW-german) for helping with the new post process shaders.

 Also, thanks to the many community members who helped and contributed to making this mod possible in one way or another, including:
 * Lexi for making the original [KSAModLoader](https://github.com/cheese3660/KsaLoader)